 2-What is the purpose of orthodontic treatment?

 The purpose of orthodontic treatment is to achieve the correct function and healthy jaws, teeth, and oral cavity, which is the first part of the gastrointestinal tract.
-This is actualized by correcting and adjusting the positioning of teeth and jaws.
+This is done by correcting and adjusting the positioning of teeth and jaws.
 In addition, facial beauty is achieved for the patient.

 3-Does orthodontic treatment damage teeth roots?